fluid-project/infusion-docs/src/documents/PromisesAPI.md

 ## Inverse API recognised by promises consumed by sequential algorithms

-Both `fluid.promise.sequence` and `fluid.promise.fireTransformEvent` will recognise the following method supplied by the user on any promise returned by one of sources in the sequence:
+Both `fluid.promise.sequence` and `fluid.promise.fireTransformEvent` will recognise the following method supplied by the user on any promise returned by one of the sources in the sequence:

 ### promise.accumulateRejectionReason(error)

-* `error: {Object|Error}` A rejection which has been received from a promise "to the right` of this one in a promise sequence.
+* `error: {Object|Error}` A rejection which has been received from a promise "to the right" of this one in a promise sequence.
 * Returns: `{Object|Error}` A rejection reason which has been "wrapped" or "decorated" in some way in order to add information about the function of ***this*** promise.
 For example, if this promise was intended to resolve by reading a file from the filesystem, the rejection reason could be decorated with a string like "while reading file Xxxxx".
 It's important that the user's implementation preserves all the information in